jbroerken/libmrh/doc/source/Application_Run_Loop/Application_Run_Loop.rst

 does not return NULL.
 Returning NULL signals that all events available to be sent are given to the application parent.

-MRH_RecieveEvent
+MRH_ReceiveEvent
 ----------------
-The :doc:`../Functions/libmrh_Directory/MRH_AppLoop/MRH_RecieveEvent`
+The :doc:`../Functions/libmrh_Directory/MRH_AppLoop/MRH_ReceiveEvent`
-function is called for every event to be recieved by the application.
+function is called for every event to be received by the application.
 It is called directly after the last event was sent by the application.

 MRH_Exit
 --------
-:doc:`../Functions/libmrh_Directory/MRH_AppLoop/MRH_Exit` will be called once if a normal shutdown is requested (either by SIGTERM or if CanExit returns 0).
+:doc:`../Functions/libmrh_Directory/MRH_AppLoop/MRH_Exit` will be called once if a normal shutdown is requested (either by SIGTERM or if MRH_CanExit returns 0).
 This function allows for cleanup and finishing tasks.